MarkCaii/HTN2021/README.md

 Download the file extract it to the directory of your choice and then import the project into the code editor of your choice.

 ### Installing
-You will need to have NodeJS
+You will need to have NodeJS install on your computer.

+1. Download and unzip the files
+2. Import the project into a code editor of your choice
+3. Navigate to the webiste/dist folder on the terminal
+4. Run the command 'node app.js'
+5. Test the web application!

 ## Built With
 HTML, CSS, JavaScript, Node.js, Express, Google Cloud API.

 ## Authors
 * [MarkCaii](https://github.com/MarkCaii)